 Choose the right sessions for your child.
 Filter by activities offered or search by dates below.

-Activities at this camp: (Currently showing 5 of 5 sessions)
+Activities available at this camp: (Currently showing 1 of 1 sessions)

 Tutors are really helpful, friendly and knowledgeable.
 Great teaching environment.
 It is the best coding place for kids to learn computer and robotics in brampton.